-The Provost’s Professional Education Diversity Fellowship is intended to assist professional degree programs in promoting a diversity of views, experiences, and ideas through the recruitment and support of academically excellent students with diverse ethnic, racial, economic, and educational backgrounds and experiences.
-Programs are encouraged to consider students from groups that historically have been underrepresented in their disciplines.
+The Provost’s Professional Education Diversity Fellowship is intended to assist professional degree programs in promoting a diversity of views, experiences, and ideas through the recruitment and support of academically excellent students with diverse backgrounds and experiences.

 Fellowship Amount and Terms

-The Provost’s Professional Education Diversity Fellowship is a one-year (two semesters) fellowship with an approximate value of $47,000.
-The award includes a stipend of $25,000 and academic-year tuition at the general postbaccalaureate rate (up to but not exceeding).
-Subsidized health insurance, and dental care for the academic year and for summer 2022 are available.
+The Provost’s Professional Education Diversity Fellowship is a one-year (two semesters) fellowship.
+The award includes a stipend of $25,000 and academic-year tuition at the general post baccalaureate rate (up to but not exceeding).
+Subsidized health insurance, and dental care for the academic year and for summer 2025 are available.
 The stipend is distributed in bi-weekly payments throughout the academic year in alignment with the University payroll schedule.
-The general postbaccalaureate rate is equal to that of the standard rate for Graduate School programs and is the same rate used by many but not all professional degree programs.
-The tuition rate for 2022-2023 is estimated at $18,199, pending approval in spring by the Board of Regents.
+The general post baccalaureate rate is equal to that of the standard rate for Graduate School programs and is the same rate used by many but not all professional degree programs.
 Fellows are responsible for all other fees (approximately $1,200 per year) or charges and tuition beyond the general rate.